 In terms of March attraction closures, we have what’s possibly a partial list on the Disneyland Refurbishment Calendar.
 That should be pretty close to final for March, but don’t be surprised if another ride or two is added as the month draws nearer.

 Now, let’s take a look at Disneyland and Disney California Adventure crowds during the month of April…

-Crowds should get progressively better in the second half of April 2023, but other schools having their spring breaks will likely mean that moderate crowd days (or below) are almost non-existent at Disneyland and Disney California Adventure in April 2023.
-Your best bet for low crowds will be the last week of April early in the day on weekdays.
+Crowds should get progressively better in the next three weeks of April 2024, with the gradual improvement occurring because fewer and fewer schools have their spring breaks as the month progresses.
+Your best bet for low crowds will be the last two weeks of April 2024 early in the day on weekdays.

-The one exception to that is April 16, 2023, which is Dapper Day.
-Thi is an unofficial event that encourages guests to “step out in style” and dress sharply while visiting Disneyland.
-Unless you’re into this sort of thing, it’s an incredibly unpleasant day to visit Disneyland.
+One other thing to note is that April 6-7 is Dapper Day(s).
+This is an unofficial event that encourages guests to “step out in style” and dress sharply while visiting Disneyland.
+Unless you’re into this sort of thing, it’s an incredibly unpleasant weekend to visit Disneyland.
 While it started as something neat (even for non-participants) as a throwback of sorts, it has blown up and now draws a lot of mainstream fashionistas, pin-up fans, Instagram “models,” etc.

 Another great option is the Park Hopper ticket, which allows you to weave between the parks.
 Failing that, arrive at rope drop and try to get as much done as possible before 4 p.m.
 Read our Tips for Saving Money on Disneyland Tickets post for full ticket recommendations.